 The most important attribute of a weld is weld fusion potential.
 In contrast to GTA – GMA and FCA, TIP TIG enables the highest arc temperatures and eliminates weld fusion concerns with sluggish alloys.
 The increased weld fluidity from TIP TIG, enables groove dimensions reductions of 25 to 50%, dramatically reducing weld labor and consumables costs.

 Many weld shop will use two processes for an application, one for the root and another for the fill.
 Unlike GTA TIP TIG is not limited in weld application size or part thickness, TIP TIG, one gas, one weld wire, one procedure and typically no more than two common weld settings for any welds on all metals.

 TIP TIG is providing the highest weld energy in an inert atmosphere providing the lowest possible weld impurities and porosity, the lowest weld oxidation thus producing the cleanest welds.

 What weld shop will not benefit when there is no weld spatter, no cleaning, no from the manual or automated TIP TIG process that as a result of travel rate, low volts, EN polarity and an inert gas achieves the lowest least possible weld fumes often eliminating the need for EXHAUST equipment.

-As mentioned manual or automated TIP TIG, in contrast to GTAW, GMA and Gas Shielded Flux Cored, enables per-application, higher arc weld energy with superior weld wetting.
-Think about your potential to produce welds without porosity or fusion weld re-work costs.
-No more lack of fusion, which is especially important with all position welds on common sluggish alloys like Stainless, Duplex and Inconel.
+So in contrast to GTAW, GMA and Gas Shielded Flux Cored, this process enables per-application, higher inert arc weld energy that enables superior weld wetting.
+Think about your potential to produce welds without porosity or fusion weld re-work costs even with lower parameter all position welds and weld with sluggish alloys like Stainless, Duplex and Inconel.

 Pulsed MIG and Flux Cored on steels utilize reactive gas mixes, while TIP TIG only requires inert argon.
 With steel welds.
 TIP TIG will always ensure with manual or automated welds and clad weld applications, the lowest possible porosity.